ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 #### Relaxed Snippet (New in 1.1)
-In contrast of default snippets, relaxed snippets are used to have no complaining when neglected something in the document.
+In contrast to default snippets, relaxed snippets are used to have no complaining when something was neglected in the document.
 This has the advantage if you would like to focus on a certain scenario or specific part of the response/request.

 #### Reusable Snippet (New in 1.1)